Efficient Constant-Factor Approximate Enumeration of Minimal Subsets for Monotone Properties with Weight Constraints: Introduction

-In this paper, we develop two frameworks for designing efficient approximate enumeration algorithms for enumerating minimal subsets satisfying $\Pi$ for several monotone properties $\Pi$ with a constant approximation factor.
-The description of these frameworks is general and hence we can derive approximate enumeration algorithms for many monotone properties in a unified way.
-We summarize some problems to which we can apply our frameworks and known approximation and enumeration (without cardinality constraints) results in \Cref{tab:summary}.
-For example, let $G$ be a graph and let $\Pi_{\tt vc}$ be the property of being a vertex cover of $G$.
-Given an integer $k$, our enumeration algorithm enumerates the set $\mathcal S$ of minimal vertex covers of $G$ that consists of all the minimal vertex cover of $G$ with cardinality at most $k$.
-Moreover, every minimal vertex cover outputted by the algorithm in $\mathcal R$ has cardinality at most $3k$.
-It runs in polynomial with respect to the cardinality of $\mathcal S \cup \mathcal R$ and the size of an input.
-Since the running time of our algorithms, except for the case of {\sc $d$-Hitting Set}, is either polynomial delay or incremental polynomial time, we can enumerate a polynomial number of approximate minimal solutions in polynomial time in the input size by terminating the algorithm after generation of an appropriate number of solutions.
-We would like to emphasize that our enumeration algorithms never output non-minimal solutions even if the cardinality of a generated solution is greater than $k$, and works efficiently even if $k$ is large in contrast to parameterized enumeration algorithms~\cite{Fernau:parameterized:2002,Creignou:paradigms:2017}.
+In this paper, we develop two frameworks for designing efficient approximate enumeration algorithms for enumerating minimal subsets satisfying $\Pi$ for several monotone properties $\Pi$ with constant approximation factors.
+The description of these frameworks is general, and hence we can derive approximate enumeration algorithms for many monotone properties in a unified way.
+We summarize some problems to which we can apply our frameworks and known approximation and enumeration (without weight constraints) results in \Cref{tab:summary}.
+We would like to emphasize that our enumeration algorithms never output a non-minimal feasible solution even if its weight is at most $k$, {and work} efficiently even if $k$ is large in contrast to parameterized enumeration algorithms~\cite{Fernau:parameterized:2002,Creignou:paradigms:2017}.

+We mainly focus on linear weight functions, that is, the weight of a solution is defined to be the sum of weights of elements in it.
+However, our frameworks allow us to enumerate approximate solutions on more general weight functions.
+For instance, we obtain a polynomial-delay $3$-approximate enumeration algorithm for minimal vertex covers with monotone submodular cost.

 \newclass{\polydelay}{DelP} \newclass{\incpoly}{IncP} \newclass{\outputpoly}{OutP}